 Appointment Of Voice 4 Indi Independent Candidate

-The announcement of Cathy McGowan was greeted with great applause by around 200 people at the Wangaratta Performing Arts Centre.
-To many it was an obvious choice as Cathy’s qualities skills and reputation were well known.
-However it is also important that people do not lose sight of what was a thorough selection process that actively sought the best possible candidate for Voice For Indi
+The announcement of Cathy McGowan was greeted with great applause by the 180 people at the Wangaratta Performing Arts Centre.
+To many it was an obvious choice as Cathy’s qualities, skills and reputation were well known.
+However it is also important that people do not lose sight of what was a thorough selection process that actively sought the best possible candidate for Voice For Indi.

-In its early days of being formed in Sept 2012 , the V4i committee gave serious thought to having an independent candidate to carry forward the completed community conversations that were on the drawing board .
+In its early days of being formed in Sept 2012, the V4i committee (which included Cathy) gave serious thought to having an independent candidate to carry forward the completed community conversations that were on the drawing board.
 Following some brainstorming sessions, a number of names were suggested as possible independent candidates.
-V4i approached a few of these notable people to outline our ideas and invite them to consider being an independent candidate.
-Although receiving a good hearing, it became apparent that the notion of a V4i candidate was premature at this time and actively seeking a candidate was “parked “ .
+V4i representatives approached a few of these notable people to outline our ideas and invite them to consider being an independent candidate.
+Although receiving a good hearing, it became apparent that the notion of a V4i candidate was premature at this time and actively seeking a candidate was “parked “.
 This then allowed V4i to fully focus on implementing a consultation process across the communities of Indi.

-Perhaps owing to the name, “Voice For Indi”, the concept of an independent candidate kept attracting attention.
-However the real intention behind choosing this name was for the whole electorate to be encouraged to use their own “Voice for Indi”.
-The media regularly questioned whether a candidate would be running and the wider community were also showing increasing interest in having a V4i independent candidate.
-However V4i was maintaining it’s focus on community consultation and the Kitchen Table Conversations that were now taking shape.
-In responding to the media, V4i consistently stated that the focus was on kitchen Table conversations and that ; “if suitable candidates were as to emerge, there would be a transparent process for the selection of any candidate”.
+However with the name of “Voice For Indi” the concept of an independent candidate kept attracting attention.
+The media regularly questioned whether a candidate would be running and the public were also showing interest in having a V4i independent candidate.
+However, V4i was maintaining it’s focus on community consultation and the Kitchen Table Conversations that were now taking shape.
+In responding to the media on this issue, V4i consistently stated that the focus was on kitchen Table Conversations and that “if suitable candidates were as to emerge, there would be a transparent process for the selection of any candidate”.
 This is also stated on the website in the Q & A area.

-The selection of such an obvious choice as Cathy McGowan as v4i candidate was greeted with acclaim but also had the potential to raise a few eyebrows.
+The selection of such an obvious choice as Cathy McGowan as V4i candidate was both greeted with applause but also raised some eyebrows.
 The above information has been provided to clarify the circumstance of the V4i journey to finding an independent candidate while ensuring equitable processes were in place.
-It has been a rigorous process that resulted in a good outcome for V4i and the quality of future debate in the Indi Electorate.
-The fact that outcome was no surprise to some people is a testament what people already knew of Cathy McGowan including her integrity , skills, experience and her great capacity to engage with people.
+It has been a rigorous process that resulted in a good outcome for V4i and the Indi Electorate.
+The fact that outcome was no surprise to some people is a testament to Cathy McGowan’s well developed public profile, including her integrity, skills, experience and wisdom.